msveshnikov/midi-player/README.md

 -   make it look nicer
 -   fix playback - process all events and stop notes when needed (they are not stopped)
+-   add visualization (maybe using canvas or svg)